 The Berkeley Housing Code needs updating.
 The current code in BMC Chapter 19.40 adopts the 1997 Uniform Housing Code by reference.
-The newly revised Chapter 19.40 is better organized and incorporates all relevant sections of the Uniform Housing Code with local modifications and is based on California Code of Regulations Title 25 State Housing Law Regulations and Health and Safety Code Regulation of Buildings Used for Human Habitation.
-The description of and rationale for the significant changes to the Berkeley Housing Code are included in Attachment 1: Explanation of Significant Changes to the Berkeley Housing Code.
+The newly revised Chapter 19.40 is better organized, incorporates all relevant sections of the Uniform Housing Code with local modifications, and is based on California Code of Regulations Title 25 State Housing Law Regulations and Health and Safety Code Regulation of Buildings Used for Human Habitation.
+The description of and rationale for the significant changes to the Berkeley Housing Code are included in Attachment 2, "Explanation of Significant Changes to the Berkeley Housing Code."

-The revised Berkeley Housing Code will benefit tenants, help property owners fulfill their obligations as landlords and assist inspectors in doing their jobs by better substantiating the violations they write.
+The revised Berkeley Housing Code will benefit tenants, help property owners fulfill their obligations as landlords, and assist inspectors in doing their jobs by better substantiating the violations they write.
 BMC Chapter 19.40 is an educational asset and will serve the community by eliminating confusion, making the Berkeley Housing Code accessible and easier to use.
 It will help tenants verify habitability requirements and understand the basis of violations in their units.
 It provides clearer and more specific context for describing violations and facilitating abatement work.
-It will also assist with the upcoming development of an Amnesty Program for undocumented units, a current City Council referral.